 - Sens.
 Ed Markey (D-MA) and Richard Blumenthal (D-CT) propose "privacy bill of rights."
-"Two Democratic US senators today proposed a "privacy bill of rights" that would prevent Facebook and other websites from sharing or selling sensitive information without a customer's opt-in consent.
+"Two Democratic US senators today proposed a "privacy bill of rights" that would prevent Facebook and other websites from sharing or selling sensitive information without a customer's opt-in consent and requiring Facebook to step up it’s customer support to users who have question’s about such data sharin.
 The proposed law would protect customers' Web browsing and application usage history, private messages, and any sensitive personal data such as financial and health information."
 (Ars Technica)

 states and cities